k-box/k-link-video-streaming/readme.md

 docker pull docker.klink.asia/images/video-streaming-service
 ```

-An example usage is available in the [Docker Compose file](./docker-compose.yml) located in the root of this repository.
+An example usage is available in the [Docker Compose Example file](./docker-compose.example.yml) located in the root of this repository.

 **configuration**